Preparing for a project review meeting with the boss

 Yes, the project review is being run by your project manager, and yes, its prime focus is on improving future projects.
 But that doesn’t mean it’s not also about you and your development.

 Have a think about what you’d like to discuss in the meeting and what you’d like to get from it.
+Invest some time in the project review preparation.

-It might be that you felt a key skill required for the meeting was missing and you’d like to learn it.
+It might be that you felt a key skill required for the project was missing and you’d like to learn it.
 Or maybe you see an opportunity to take on more responsibility and would like to discuss it.

 List out any key points you’d like to go over and make sure you add them to the agenda or let your PM know.